-Left untreated, lymphedema can cause serious complications.
-So it is extremely important that the patient receive effective and consistent treatment.
-Surgical methods are usually not recommended except in very specific situations.
-If lymphedema is caused by parasitic or other infection, medications may be prescribed.
-But in general, treatment focuses on reducing the accumulation of lymphatic fluid and moving it from the affected limb back into the blood circulation.
+Left untreated, lymphedema can cause serious complications!
+It is extremely important that the patient receive effective and consistent treatment.
+Generally, treatment focuses on reducing the accumulation of lymphatic fluid and moving it from the affected limb back into the blood circulation.

-Sequential compression therapy, sometimes referred to as pneumatic compression, or the lymphedema pump, is another method of treatment for moderate to severe lymphedema.
+- Pneumatic compression therapy, is another method of treatment for moderate to severe lymphedema.
 A special device sequentially inflates and deflates a garment worn over the affected area, applying directional compression.
 The pressure and release cycle encourages emptying and refill of the lymphatics, while the directional compression promotes the flow of lymph upward towards the torso and assists the lymphatic fluid in finding its way around the blockage to healthy lymphatic channels.
 The patient wears a medical compression stocking in between treatments.

 Some patients with extreme lymphedema are treated with Lympha Press®, manual lymph drainage, and bandaging.
 After the initial reduction is achieved, the patient can continue maintenance with Lympha Press® treatments at home, along with compression garments, and manual lymph drainage as needed.